Advertiser Disclosure

 Choosing the right fare class also affects baggage fees.
 When I book economy tickets with United or Delta, I try to avoid basic economy fares so we can all bring carry-on bags for free.
 Both of these are easy to do using credit card benefits.

 Booking flights with card benefits can offer perks beyond baggage savings.
-For example, I get priority boarding, 2 United Club one-time passes annually, and 25% back on United inflight and Club premium drink purchases as a United Business cardholder.
+For example, I get priority boarding, 2 United Club 1-time passes annually (I can use 1 for a guest if I am present), and 25% back on United inflight and Club premium drink purchases as a United Business cardholder.

 Hot Tip: